-The rehabilitation department offers physical therapy, occupational therapy, lymphedema therapy, and speech/language pathology services on both an inpatient and an outpatient basis.
+The rehabilitation department offers physical therapy, occupational therapy, and speech/language pathology services on both an inpatient and an outpatient basis.
 The department is located in the main hospital building.
 It includes an open gym area for easy access to exercise equipment, room for many different therapeutic activities that require lots of space, and plenty of privacy for patients.

 Physical therapists and physical therapy assistants work as part of an interdisciplinary team to prevent and treat injury, educate patients and their families, and prepare them for the highest quality of life.